padrezulmiro/.dotfiles/journal.md

 child.close()
 print(child.exitstatus, child.signalstatus)
 ```

 ## 6 Feb 25
 I've been concerned over the last few days about packages that go through a separate configuration window.
 I've then learned that is probably related to an utility named `debconf`; and its behaviour might be configured using `DEBIAN_FRONTEND`.

+## 17 Feb 25
+I've decided to emulate a new installation of all the packages I'm looking for and keep detailed notes.
+- zsh asks for a config when starting for the first time.
+It's kind of irrelevant since we're going to copy a .zshrc file from the repo
+- oh-my-zsh not only needs a special command to install (as in, it doesn't use apt) but it might ask to change the default shell with `Do you want to change your default shell to zsh?
+[Y/n]`.

+## 18 Feb 25
+- I'm now going to try to install emacs from apt-get.
+It asked for a config via `debconf`.
+Using the `DEBIAN_FRONTEND` envvar didn't prevent the config window to show up, because apparently `sudo` doesn't usually preserve envvars by default.
+Setting the envvar directly in sudo fixed it!
+- Installing fd-find and ripgrep with apt-get worked fine.